So much to do, so little time.

 Click here for the latest news about Recreation

-Touting such esteemed ski locations as Sugar Bowl (one of Olympian Daron Rahlves’ first training grounds) and Boreal and events like the Amgen Tour (which Nevada City served as the 2010 stage one starting point while Truckee hosted stage two for the 2011 tour), Nevada County flies under the radar as one of the nation’s ultimate playgrounds, which is just the way we like it.
+Touting such esteemed ski locations such as Boreal and events like the Amgen Tour (which Nevada City served as the 2010 stage one starting point while Truckee hosted stage two for the 2011 tour), Nevada County flies under the radar as one of the nation’s ultimate playgrounds, which is just the way we like it.
 And, while skiing and biking may be what attracts a good share of Nevada County visitors (and residents), gold panning, kayaking, rafting, golf, fishing and hiking round out a roster of year-round activities.

 A wise man once said land was created to provide a place for boats to visit.
 This adage certainly applies to Nevada County where lakes, streams and reservoirs offer plenty of boating options.
 Boaters love exploring Rollins Lake near Colfax or Bullard’s Bar Reservoir and Scotts Flat Lake in Nevada City.
 In Penn Valley boaters can launch a day of fun at Englebright and Martis Creek lakes.
 High country boaters gravitate to Donner Lake, Bowman Lake and Stampede/Boca reservoir areas.
 For a different slant on the boating theme, try a day of white water rafting with one of the outfitters that operate on the nearby American, Yuba and Truckee rivers.